Image

 Phase 3

-• Children with recent COVID-19 infection, allergies to vaccine parts, or certain health conditions can't join.
+• **Exclusions:** Children with recent COVID-19, allergies to vaccine ingredients, or certain medical conditions cannot join.

 Study details